-The SBA's Paycheck Protection Program (The Latest Developments as of April 17, 2020)
+What Financial Institutions Need to Know About the SBA's Paycheck Protection Program (Updated for April 6, 2020 Guidance)

 The Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, was signed into law on March 27, 2020 and provides over \$2.0 trillion in emergency economic relief to individuals and businesses impacted by the COVID-19 pandemic, which includes authorizing the Small Business Administration ("SBA") to temporarily guarantee loans under a new 7(a) loan program called the Paycheck Protection Program ("PPP").
 Under the PPP, participating SBA and other qualifying lenders can originate up to \$349 billion in loans to eligible businesses that are fully guaranteed by the SBA as to principal and interest, have more favorable terms than traditional SBA loans and may be forgiven if the proceeds are used by the borrower for certain purposes.